-Inside Bruce Willis' Sprawling Family Support System With Wife Emma and Ex Demi Moore - E!
+Inside Bruce Willis' Family Support System: How Wife Emma, His Daughters and Ex Demi Moore Make It Work - E!
 Online

 That September, Bruce and Emma, Rumer, Scout and Tallulah all supported Demi at her book release party for Inside Out.

-The family compound in Idaho has also continued to come in handy, Emma, Mabel and Evelyn eventually making their way up there during the early days of the pandemic and both Bruce and Demi making their respective houses into go-to destinations for birthdays and many other all-hands-on-deck moments.
+The family compound in Idaho also continued to come in handy, Emma, Mabel and Evelyn eventually making their way up there during the early days of the pandemic and both Bruce and Demi making their respective houses into go-to destinations for birthdays and many other all-hands-on-deck moments.

 "When you're in your 50s, the statistical average is, you're gonna be dead in the next 20 to 40 years," Bruce told Everything Zoomer in 2013.
 "While that's not something I think about all the time, it makes me want to have a good day every day.
 As many good days as I can have."

-While the news about his aphasia sparked a hindsight-is-20/20 race to figure out just how long Bruce has been exhibiting any issues, his family is keeping the particulars of his condition private, only saying in their initial statement that he had been "experiencing some health issues" and the aphasia was "impacting his cognitive abilities."
+While the news about his aphasia sparked a hindsight-is-20/20 race to figure out just how long Bruce has been exhibiting any issues, his family kept the particulars private, only saying in their initial statement that he had been "experiencing some health issues" and the aphasia was "impacting his cognitive abilities."

-After his 67th birthday on March 19, Bruce and Emma celebrated their 13th wedding anniversary March 21 and Mabel's 10th birthday April 1, and pictures from the past few months on his wife's Instagram show them enjoying the lake and snow (with Mabel and Evelyn on skis for the first time) in Idaho and hiking in L.A., among other kid-friendly outings.

-And now it's just about making the most of as many good days as possible.

-In a March 31 Instagram post, Scout Willis called sharing the news about her dad "surreal," admitting she had no idea what the response would be.
+In a March 2022 Instagram post, Scout called sharing the news about her dad's aphasia "surreal," admitting she had no idea what the response would be.

 "I'd hoped for some love and compassion, I truly NEVER could have anticipated the depth and breadth of the love we received as a family yesterday," she wrote.
 "It kept hitting me yesterday how much love, energy, and prayers were now being sent to my daddio and just humbling me in a way that's brings tears as I write this.
 I am so grateful for your love, I'm so grateful to hear about what my papa means to you."